ethereumclassic/ECIPs/_specs/ecip-tabs.md

 Since their expected TABS consensus score is differentially, at most, `+1/4096` of the proposed block, they can still achieve probabilistic equilibrium with the incumbent race given only `4095/4096` of the otherwise necessary hashrate (representing the likelihood of their PoW solution discovery).

-So, unless the miner has `"51%" * 4095/4096` of the hashrate, the best strategy is still to ADOPT.
+So, unless the miner has `"50%" + epsilon  * 4095/4096 = 49.9878% + epsilon` of the hashrate, the best strategy is still to ADOPT.

-This tells us that the "51%" rule is no longer "50% + epsilon".
-It becomes "49.9878% + epsilon".

 ### A Deeper Dive into Block Distribution vs. Capital Distribution